webpro-nl/knip/packages/docs/src/content/docs/features/script-parser.md

 - Nx: task executors and `nx:run-commands` executors in `project.json` contains scripts
 - Release It: `hooks` contain commands

+Plugins can also return configuration files.
+Some examples:

+- The Angular detects `options.tsConfig` as a TypeScript config file
+- The GitHub Actions plugin parses `run` commands which may contain configuration file paths

 ## Source Code